xstolas/interactive-casino/README.md

   - `<time.h>`: Seeding the random number generator with system time

 ## **Acknowledgments**
-Special thanks to the team members for their collaboration and to our advisor for his guidance throughout the project.
+Special thanks to my team members for their collaboration and to our advisor Mr. Sahabzada Betab Badar for his guidance throughout the project.

 ## **License**
 This project is licensed under the MIT License.